How to Design a More Effective Job Advert

-In terms of structure the ad should contain certain elements of information shown below.
+In terms of structure, the ad should contain certain elements of the information shown below.

 But remember: the ad should be short and punchy rather than wordy and long-winded.
 Even if you cover all of the things which would be attractive to a candidate if they are put off by lots of text or simply can’t find the information they want they won’t respond.

 • Define the employer